 Why would you want to use marketing automation with your CRM?

-(I get it though, a lot of people reading this are probably already sold on the idea of a CRM with marketing automation, or are at least trying to learn some.
+(I get it though, a lot of people reading this are probably already sold on the idea of a CRM with marketing automation.
 So, if you’re in that group, here’s some arguments you can use to help get your stakeholders on board.)

-- Understand marketing’s revenue contribution, by allowing to link action with outcome.
+- Help marketing teams understand marketing’s revenue contribution, by allowing to link marketing efforts with outcome.

-- Close deals faster by scoring and filtering leads based on engagement and interest.
+- Help sales teams close deals faster by scoring and filtering leads based on engagement and interest.

-- Prioritize your resources by tracking and engaging those leads most likely to buy.
+- Prioritize your resources by tracking customer engagement and engaging those potential customers that are most likely to buy.

 Pitch-friendly arguments aside, here’s my personal take on the matter.

 I’m a freelancer/consultant-person.
 A one-man band, if you will.
-Before that, I was doing marketing in-house, often in a department-of-one.
-I use CRM with marketing automation out of sheer necessity: I cannot afford to not have these two functions exist together.
+Before that, I was an in-house marketer, often in a department-of-one.
+I use CRM with a marketing automation platform out of sheer necessity: I cannot afford to not have these two functions exist together.
 And I know you’re likely the same, or perhaps haven’t realized it just yet.